baz-ga/docker-edirom-online/README.md

 ## Building the Docker Image

 > [!WARNING] Building this Docker image requires a *GitHub API Token* for fetching the Edirom XAR archives.
-There are several ways to provide your GitHub API Token securely.
+There are several ways to provide your GitHub API Token securely (cf. [Docker build secrets documentation](https://docs.docker.com/build/building/secrets/)).

 For illustrative purposes, let’s consider you save it in a simple text file, e.g., called `MY_GITHUB_API_TOKEN`, in the form: